yuniapak/u1_lab_TMDB_API/README.md

 We will need an event listener either on the movie's poster or a button near the movie's title that will allow a user to "select" or "view more info" about the movie.
 The listener should make a second api call to fetch information about the movie.
 If a movie is "selected" display the movie's data at the top of the page.

 - Go back to the movie list.
 Add a button to each movie in the list.
-- When a user clicks on this button, pass the movie's id or title to the omdb api to fetch more information about the movie, e.g., `http://www.omdbapi.com/?apikey=[yourkey]&t=[movietitle]` or `http://www.omdbapi.com/?apikey=[yourkey]&i=[movieId]`.
+- When a user clicks on this button, pass the movie's id or title to the omdb api to fetch more information about the movie.
 Try to console log or display the url for each button and test it in the browser's navigation bar if you're having issues with this step.
 - Using the data returned from the api, display the movie's additional data at the top of the page.

 ### More Bonus !